-American Heart Association research awards are limited to non-profit institutions, including medical, osteopathic and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and other institutions that can demonstrate the ability to conduct the proposed research.
-Applications proposed by a federal institutions or employees will not be accepted, except for applications to the AHA’s Cardiovascular Genome Phenome Study (“CVGPS”), and applications from Veterans Administration employees.
+American Heart Association research awards are limited to non-profit institutions, including medical, osteopathic and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and others that can demonstrate the ability to conduct the proposed research.

 International travel is permitted and does not require prior AHA approval.

-- The applicant may submit only one affiliate application per deadline.
+- An applicant may submit only one Postdoctoral Fellowship application per deadline.

 Peer Review Criteria

-In order to judge the merit of the application, reviewers will comment on following criteria, which should be addressed in the proposal.
+In order to judge the merit of the application, reviewers will comment on the following criteria.
+Please be sure to address these in your proposal.
 Each criterion will account for one-third of the overall score.

 Criterion 1 - Evaluation of the Investigator (Postdoctoral Fellow)